 When a commercial real estate transaction occurs, the seller of the property owes taxes on the money that was gained through the sale.
 Through the ownership of the property, these gains weren’t taxed over the years.
 But eventually, the taxes need to be addressed when the transaction occurs.

-With 1031 exchanges commercial real estate basics, it is possible to defer the gain recognized for the property that you own.
+With 1031 exchanges, it is possible for the seller to defer the gain recognized for the commercial property.
 Using this strategy means that the gain is re-invested in a similar or like-kind property.
 Certain restrictions and limitations need to be considered in this transaction.
 This method can be done legally since the investor doesn’t receive the proceeds of the sale in a way that any money is distributed that needs to be taxed.
 At this point, the investment is considered the same; it is just changed into a new property.

 Investors like the 1031 exchange because of the flexibility that is available in this investment tool.
 It is a great solution for commercial real estate owners.
 A 1031 tax-deferred exchange can be done with a single property, or multiple properties can be sold in exchange for one or more replacement properties.